 - their ability to integrate their professional roles as researchers, clinicians, and/or academicians as applicable

 - their ability (and struggle!) to reconcile their professional roles with the demands of their personal life.

+However, shadowing opportunities may not always be readily available.
 In a survey of medical school admissions officers conducted by the AAMC, 87% of survey respondents indicated that they accept an alternate activity instead of clinical shadowing.
 Here are five alternatives cited by admissions officers as other ways medical school applicants have gained clinical exposure and demonstrated the necessary skills sought in future doctors.